 InforceDesk is a customer relationship platform built for independent insurance agents.
 This policy explains what we collect when you visit our website or use the product, how we use it, who we share it with, and the rights you have over your information.

-1. Our two roles
+1. Our roles

 - As a controller, we decide how and why we process the personal information of our account holders (the agents and agencies who sign up for InforceDesk) and visitors to our website.
 That includes account credentials, billing details, and usage telemetry.